PRIMARY AND PRE-PRIMARY

 Some children like to keep a sweater in their cubbies in case the air conditioner gives them a chill.

 HOW WE ADDRESS TRANSITION OBJECTS: We are aware of the importance of transition objects for some children.
 We want your child to feel comfortable here, but we also emphasize that the way we do things at school may be different from home routines.
 Transition items are to be left in the cubby rather than travel the classroom with your child.
 S/he may visit the cubby as needed throughout the day to touch and be comforted by the object.
 If it is a nap-appropriate object such as a blanket or stuffed animal, it can be cuddled during quiet time.
-Please be sure take it with you at dismissal.
-(Of course we have, and always will, meet you at school after-hours to enable you to retrieve a momentarily forgotten but now really needed transition object.
+(One creative Mom cut a section of a treasured blanket into hand-sized hearts.
+If this child got tearful during the day, he would ask for a heart from home.)
+Please be sure take the transition object with you at dismissal.
+(Of course, we have, and always will, meet you at school after-hours to enable you to retrieve a momentarily forgotten but now really needed transition object.
 Still, you know you don’t want to make that call.)

 SHOW AND TELL: Your child can bring a toy (no war toys), book, nature object, etc. on his/her assigned snack day.
 Please encourage your child to share something simple and that s/he is comfortable having other children handle.
 Lego creations are a teacher’s worst nightmare for Show and Tell; the structures are almost guaranteed to fall apart and need rebuilding each time they change hands.
-We know it is hard, but try to talk your children out of bringing remote control vehicles, fragile Lego creations, and electronics.
-They are popular, but can cause problems (vehicles crashing into people and work shelves, Legos coming apart, and games which require timely set-ups and suffer dying batteries.)
+We know it is hard but try to talk your children out of bringing remote control vehicles, fragile Lego creations, and electronics.

 YOUR CHILD NEEDS A COMPLETE CHANGE OF CLOTHES, LABELED: underpants, socks (not tights, please) shirt, skirt/pants that fit and are seasonally appropriate.
 Some children keep an extra pair of sneakers as well.
 Everything must be labeled with your child’s name.
 If your child is wearing different clothes at dismissal than he was at arrival, you can figure you will need to replenish the clothes box the next day.
 School will provide a bin for your child’s extra clothes.